smapiot/piral/docs/introduction.md

 While the idea of smaller (independent) modules is not new the provided approach has some advantages (and - depending on the use-case - disadvantages) over, e.g., bundle splitting as its done in modern build systems.
 Actually, the given approach is not exclusive and can be used together with bundle splitting.

-A pilet is not only independent of the main application (a "piral instance"), but also independently developed.
+A pilet is not only independent of the main application (a "Piral instance"), but also independently developed.
 This means we can give an independent development team the task to build a module in our application without requiring the same repository or infrastructure.

 @[youtube](SkKvpBHy_5I)